-- 5. Each blade airfoil has a round side and a flat side.
-For tractor configuration aircraft, insert the blades into the hub mount half with the round side facing away from the aircraft. - 6.
-Place the Nord-Lock washers on each of the eight remaining bolts and insert bolts into the bolt holes of the hub cover half.
-Place hub cover half onto blades and hub mount half.
-Use Nord-lock "SP" large outer diameter washers on propeller hub face.
-Use smaller outer diameter Nord-lock washers on engine flange to avoid interference with flange fillets. - 7.
-Hand tighten the clamping and thru mounting bolts, taking care to maintain an even gap between hub halves.
+- 4. Each blade airfoil has a round side and a flat side.
+For tractor configuration aircraft, insert the blades into the hub mount half with the round side facing away from the aircraft. - 5.
+Place the Nord-Lock washers on each of the six clamping bolts and insert bolts into the bolt holes of the hub cover half.
+Place hub cover half onto blades and hub mount half. - 6.
+Hand tighten the clamping bolts, taking care to maintain an even gap between hub halves.
 The blades should rotate in the hub but they should not be loose.
-If the blades cannot rotate in the hub, loosen the clamping bolts slightly. - Rotate each blade towards high pitch, ensuring that the pitch pin on the blade shank is not obstructing the receiving hole for the pitch setting gage.
-Rotate the blade's leading edge away from the aircraft to produce high pitch, or more "bite". - Insert the pitch setting gage through that blade's receiving hole in the hub cover half and into the gage hole in the hub mount half.
-See Figure 5.
+If the blades cannot rotate in the hub, loosen the clamping bolts slightly. - 7.
+Rotate each blade towards high pitch, ensuring that the pitch pin on the blade shank is not obstructing the receiving hole for the pitch setting gage.
+Rotate the blade's leading edge away from the aircraft to produce high pitch, or more "bite". - 8.
+Insert the pitch setting gage through that blade's receiving hole in the hub cover half and into the gage hole in the hub mount half.
+See Figure 3.
 Unless specified by the aircraft manufacturer, use pitch setting 4 to start.
 The pitch setting # indicates relative pitch; pitch 5 is higher pitch than pitch setting 4, etc...